GOP appointee resigns from Federal Election Commission, once again leaving it without a quorum

 Senate confirms Trump appointee to Federal Election Commission, restoring panel’s voting quorum for first time since August

-The commission, which is ideologically split by design, is now left with one Republican, one Democrat and an independent who often caucuses with Democrats.
+The Commission, which is ideologically split by design, is now left with one Republican, one Democrat and an independent who often caucuses with Democrats.
+It is unclear when the nomination will be formally sent to the Senate for confirmation.

 The Republican, James E. “Trey” Trainor, was confirmed in May and sworn in June, restoring the agency’s quorum after nearly nine months without being able to do its official work.
 Trainor was elected chair of the panel last week.